ladybug-tools/spider/gbxml-viewer/r11/gv-app/splash-screen.md

 * Save changes statistics/log and source code displayed in a divContainer at each load
 * After you open a save changes file you may continue adding to it and save the old and new edits to a new file

+APP ~ main application menu

+* Add more tooltips

+Core

+* Add file name and time to load

 </details><details open>